-Therefore, for two of the three lots in the proposed subdivision, in lieu of the seven lots that could be allowed by the zoning, the best use and manner of the development allows for individual rain water catchment system.
+Therefore, for this 3-lot subdivision, the best use and manner of the development allows for individual rain water catchment system in keeping with the agricultural character of the area.

 (b) There are no other reasonable alternatives that would resolve the difficulty.